wrbi/FBV2MIDI/README.md

 What is missing is the display which i will have done soon.

 I coded a class Line6Fbv you can use in an Aruino Project which reponds to the Switches an Pedals and switches LEDs.
-Together with the Arduino MIDI Library and a little coding it is possible to Control any Unit that responds zo MIDI.
+Together with the Arduino MIDI Library and a little coding it is possible to Control any Unit that responds to MIDI.